ZakariGaudreault/Stroopy/README.md

 ## How to play:

-Clone or download the repository and the launch the application.
+Clone or download the repository and then launch the application.
 You will be greeted with the instructions in the menu